 Enoch is a lifelong resident of St. Petersburg married to Katie Nicholson and the father to Mikayla Nicholson.

-Enoch serves as the Scholarship Co-Chair for the Patrick Brett Foundation, and the (Past) Vice-Chair for the Lealman CRA Advisory Committee, working hard to improve the neighborhood he grew up in.
-Enoch is a Lunch Pals mentor for Pinellas County Schools, an Ambassador for the Pinellas Park/Gateway Chamber of Commerce as well as serving on the events committee, additionally he serves as the Treasurer of the Republican Liberty Caucus.
+Enoch serves as the Scholarship Co-Chair for the Patrick Brett Foundation, and is the (Past) Vice-Chair for the Lealman CRA Advisory Committee, working hard to improve the neighborhood he grew up in.
+Enoch is a Lunch Pals mentor for Pinellas County Schools, an Ambassador for the Pinellas Park/Gateway Chamber of Commerce.
+Additionally, he serves as the Treasurer of the Republican Liberty Caucus.
 Enoch is the head volleyball coach at Meadowlawn Middle School (where he attended and played) and is a member of the Independent Funeral Directors of Florida.
 Enoch loves God, his family, and his friends.
 He’s an avid fisherman, gardener, golfer, and extremely competitive.
 Enoch loves to serve people.
 “God’s given me a servant’s heart, so I serve.”
-Enoch has been in the Funeral Services profession for over 15 years and has worked at Taylor Family Funeral Home for the past 7 years.
+Enoch has been in the Funeral Services profession for over 17 years and has worked at Taylor Family Funeral Home for the past 8 years.
 Enoch is currently enrolled in the Funeral Services Program at St. Petersburg College.

 Fill out the form, and one of our licensed funeral directors will contact you shortly.
 He or she will answer your questions to help you make an informed decision.